zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-amazon.md

 Block reviews are available.
 The world behaves with this new weirdly behave.

-[APZ 78.4] (#apz78 .4) {#apz78 .4 .ref .apz} "Nirvana by dandruing cravings
+[APZ 78.4] (#apz78 .4) {#apz78 .4 .ref .apz} "Nibbana by dandruing cravings
 It is said.”
-The images of cravings are craving, sounds, odors, tastes, touch Nirvana is said to be by impoverishing the cravings. is a craving DrowningNirvana says by constipation of mankind.
+The images of cravings are craving, sounds, odors, tastes, touch Nibbana is said to be by impoverishing the cravings. is a craving DrowningNibbana says by constipation of mankind.
 Progresses.
 Proposes.
 So the prophets proclaimed.

 [Msdiv 79] (#msdiv79) {#msdiv79 .ref .msdiv} (13-5)